alextunyk/json-batch-translate/README.rst

     out.getString("key"); // return translated string: "texto a traducir" out.getJSONObject("complex").getString("obj"); // return source string: "some other text to be translated"

 You have to get your API key from corresponding service provider to be able to use translation API:

 - `Google Translate API Key <http://code.google.com/apis/language/translate/v2/getting_started.html>`_

 - `Bing Developer API Key <http://www.bing.com/developers/createapp.aspx>`_

 - Yandex.Translate service is not API service.
 Currently, the Yandex.Translate service is available as a public beta version and provided to the user for personal, non commercial use.
-More details are `here <http://legal.yandex.ru/translate_termsofuse/>`_ and `here <http://legal.yandex.ru/rules/>`_
+More details at `Yandex Translate Terms Of Use <http://legal.yandex.ru/translate_termsofuse/>`_ and `Yandex Rules <http://legal.yandex.ru/rules/>`_

-JSON Batch Translate is available as Maven artifact and distributed via the `Maven Central repository <http://search.maven.org/#browse%7C-94393276>`_:
+JSON Batch Translate is available as Maven artifact and distributed via the `Maven Central Repository <http://search.maven.org/#browse%7C-94393276>`_:
 ::
     <dependency>
         <groupId>com.tunyk.jsonbatchtranslate</groupId>